MicrosoftDocs/azure-devops-docs/docs/pipelines/release/caching.md

 ### Q: When does the cache get uploaded?

-A: After the last step fo your pipeline a cache will be created from your cache `path` and uploaded.
+A: After the last step of your pipeline a cache will be created from your cache `path` and uploaded.
 See the [example](#configure-the-cache-task) for more details.

 ### Q: Is there a limit on the size of a cache?